Harmon C. Rorison Private Papers

 Conditions Governing Access

-Cooper was shot down in July of 1920 and captured by the Russians.
+In 1919, when the Russo-Polish War (also known as the Polish-Soviet War) broke out over the border between the newly independent Poland and Bolshevist Russia, Rorison joined Poland’s 7th Squadron, made up of the American aviators and called the Kosciuszko Aerial Squadron in honor of Thaddeus Kosciuszko, Polish patriot who entered the American continental army as a volunteer in 1776.
+The Kosciuszko Squadron was commanded by Cedric E. Fauntleroy, with Merian C. Cooper serving as second-in-command.
+Rorison had several close calls and returned home before the end of the war when he was wounded.
+On March 14, 1921, Rorison was invited to the Legation of Poland in Washington, D.C., where he was awarded the Virtuti Militari, Medal of Valor.
+Merian C. Cooper was shot down in July of 1920 and captured by the Russians.
 The Bolshevists’ policy was to shoot the officers and imprison the common men, so Cooper pretended to be a corporal rather than a lieutenant colonel.
 As such, he survived for a year in a Russian prison camp near Moscow, until he learned friends were seeking his release.
 Fearing his identity would be revealed, he escaped prison on April 12, 1921, returning to Poland on April 27.
 The Treaty of Riga was signed in 1921, returning to Poland almost all of its eastern frontier of 1793.
 On May 10, 1921, Cooper and other Kosciuszko Squadron members were honored by President Pilsudski in Warsaw, Poland, at ceremonies marking the demobilization of their squadron.
-At some time after Cooper’s escape, he wrote to Rorison, who was at home in Wilmington, NC.
+At some time after Cooper’s escape, he wrote to Rorison, who was at home in Wilmington.
 Cooper became a writer, motion picture producer and director.
 He created, co-produced, and co-directed the original King Kong movie as well as several other motion pictures.

-In Wilmington, NC, Rorison Worked for the Citizen’s Bank, the Murchison Bank, and the North Carolina Bank and Trust Company.
+In Wilmington, Rorison Worked for the Citizen’s Bank, the Murchison Bank, and the North Carolina Bank and Trust Company.
 When the Security National Bank opened in August of 1933, Rorison was elected vice-president and manager of the Wilmington branch.
 He held that position until his retirement in 1958, with the exception of two years for military leave of absence during World War II.
-In that war, Harmon Rorison served the British Eighth Army and First French Army as a volunteer ambulance driver.
+During WWII, Harmon Rorison served the British Eighth Army and First French Army as a volunteer ambulance driver.

 Rorison was a board member of the Community Chest/United Fund, YMCA, L’ Arioso German Club, Security National Bank, Wilmington Public Library, Surf Club, and the Local (Wilmington Draft) Board No. 66, North Carolina.
 He was also appointed to the Morehead Scholarship Committee, Third District.
 Harmon Rorison belonged to several Wilmington clubs, worked for many years with Boy Scouts, and was a member of the St. James Episcopal Church.

-Rorison married Margaret Devereux of Wilmington on January 31, 1924.
-Their two daughters are Margaret L. Rorison and Mary Ann Rorison Caws.
-Harmon C. Rorison died on February 27, 1976.
+Rorison married Margaret Devereux Lippitt of Wilmington on January 31, 1924.
+They had two daughters named Margaret L. Rorison and Mary Ann Rorison Caws.
+Harmon C. Rorison died on February 27, 1976 in Wilmington.